petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 - setup PostgreSQL 9.1 - do not forget to setup its memory, security and maybe another important things (easy documentation: https://help.ubuntu.com/community/PostgreSQL, create password for postgres linux user and start pgadmin3 as this user)

 - add better CountryDirectory implementation - the JavaCountryDirectory does not contain all countries!

+- set actual balance into table BALANCE - into row with ID=1